pakt-world/Frontend-Test/README.md

 Visual feedback is provided during the drag-and-drop action to enhance the user experience.

 ## State Management
-The application state is managed using Zustand to maintain a clear and scalable architecture.
+The application state should be managed using Zustand to maintain a clear and scalable architecture.
 The board's state should use Zustand Persist middleware in the local storage to retain changes across page reloads.

 ## Testing